-Keeping your pet safe and secure during car rides should be one of your main priorities as a pet owner, so make sure that your car seat is equipped with standard belts and harnesses that keep your pooch really well restrained.
+Keeping your pet safe and secure during car rides should be one of your main priorities as a pet owner.
+Make sure that your doggie car seat of choice is equipped with sturdy, yet comfy belts and harnesses that keep your pooch really well restrained.

 When choosing a dog car seat, you must also think about how you will clean it afterward.
 Is the material easy to scrub?
 Can you remove the inner lining and padding with no problems?
-Does the car seat have other features that might be harder to clean?
+Does the car seat have other features that might be hard to clean?

-If you like going on long road trips, you should consider going for a sturdier seat that can easily be stored when you’re not using it.
-However, if you just go for short rides to the dog park or maybe to the vet, you can opt for a more fixed car seat with handcrafted designs that any pooch will enjoy.
+If you like going on long road trips, you should consider going for a sturdier, portable car seat that can easily be stored when you’re not using it.
+If you’re more likely to go for short rides to the dog park or the vet, on the other hand, you can instead opt for a more permanent car seat that will match your car’s interior with beautiful handcrafted designs.

-Luxury Highback Console Dog Car Seat in Palmer Dove
+Luxury High Back Console Dog Car Seat in Palmer Dove